-Federal Register Announces Launch of New Electronic Public Inspection Desk
+Federal Register Launches of Electronic Public Inspection Desk

 Just in time for post-election regulatory flurry, access expands “Beyond the Beltway”